 More than 1,000 rooms are getting a makeover in 2017 to add new furnishings, bathroom fixtures, and more.
 That should be all done by early 2018.

 Another truly remarkable part of the hotel is the pool that rivals The Mirage for the nicest in town.
 Dense tropical foliage frames the area and there are even live tropical animals including penguins and, you guessed it, flamingos.
 Get it?

 There are several restaurants, a food court, a bunch of shows, and a health club.
 If you're really into committing to Vegas you can buy into a time-share.

 It's difficult to pin down prices here - sometimes they are higher than they have any right to be, but when they are moderate this is really a hotel you should pay attention to.
 Note that there is a $30 per night resort fee for things like Internet and gym access and you also have to pay for parking here.
-It's $13 per day for the valet and while self-parking is free for now, it won't be for very long.
+It's $18 per day for the valet and $10 to self-park.

 Although the overall package still places The Flamingo in the second tier of hotel choices for me, those GO and FAB rooms make a huge difference and move it up several notches in esteem.